 If taking medication, consider requesting suppositories or injections if you have difficulty keeping oral tablets down.

-Avoid odours, especially of frying food.
+Avoid odours, especially of frying food and other strong smells.
 Even faint smells can be troublesome.
-If possible, do try encouraging your partner to avoid cooking in the house.
+If possible, encourage your partner to avoid cooking in the house.

 Take plenty of rest and relaxation, activity always makes the symptoms of HG worse.